-Pursuant to "China Life Insurance Company Limited Risk Management Policy", approved by the board of directors, the Company follows the principle of centralized management and specialization, and assigns responsible risk management department to manage various risks, including market, credit, operations, liquidity, underwriting, actuarial, insurance product development and asset-liability management risk based on the sources of risk.
+Pursuant to "China Life Insurance Company Limited Risk Management Policy", approved by the board of directors, the Company follows the principle of centralized management and specialization, and assigns responsible risk management department to manage various risks, including market, credit, operation, liquidity, underwriting, claim resewe, insurance product development and pricing, asset-liability management, reinsurance and catastrophe risk based on the sources of risk.
 In addition, the Company develops management guidelines for various types of risk, standardizes measurement and evaluation methods, and regularly issues risk reports to monitor the various risks.